Do you want to tell your life story or maybe someone else’s?

 Choosing the right type for your memoir

-The best first step is to talk to us and talk about what you are looking to achieve and we’ll take it from there.
+The best first step is to talk to me and tell me about what you are looking to achieve and we’ll take it from there.
 It could well be that commercial success isn’t that important or it may be a key goal.

-The information we’ve given you above about the different ways to write your memoir, be it about yourself or about someone else, will hopefully give you some initial ideas but it’s always going to be worth exploring things with us.
+The information I’ve given you above about the different ways to write your memoir, be it about yourself or about someone else, will hopefully give you some initial ideas but it’s always going to be worth exploring things with me.

 Writing your memoir

 There is also the consideration here of possibly contacting the person for approval and turning the book into an ‘authorized biography’ which is likely to improve the marketing later.
-Again if a Roman a Clef would be chosen should you wish to mix your life with someone else’s then the writing a novel steps will be followed.
+Again, a Roman a Clef could be chosen should you wish to mix your life with someone else’s, and then the writing a novel steps will be followed.
 This is a quite popular approach for those who wish to ‘meet their hero’ on the pages of a book!
 Ready to discuss some more?
-Contact us today!
+Contact me today!